drwahyudi/drwahyudi.github.io/CV/index.md

 __Universitas Padjadjaran:__ BEng degree in Geology.

 `2019 - 2021`
-__The University of Edinburgh:__ MPhil in Geology and Geophysics
+__The University of Edinburgh:__ MPhil in Geology and Geophysics.

 ## Awards

 `2017`
-Scholarship recipient, *Indonesia Endowment Fund for Education (LPDP)*, Jakarta, Indonesia
+Scholarship recipient, *Indonesia Endowment Fund for Education (LPDP)*, Jakarta, Indonesia.

 ## Publications